Journey to the East – Buddhist Art Across Cultures

 Over the past 2,500 years, Buddhist art has deeply influenced the evolution of Asian civilization.
 As it spread across cultures, Buddhism absorbed indigenous beliefs and incorporated a wide range of imagery into its art and religious practices.
 Since images were central to Buddhism, many pilgrims had to go the extra mile to bring works of art and Buddhist texts back to their native lands.

 At the time, the emperor had little sympathy for Buddhism.
 He did not want his subjects to venture into dangerous regions.
 Besides, his power was far from secure.
-His diplomacy was still grappling with the hostility of the Central Asian peoples.
-Disobeying the emperor would carry a heavy price.
-Then, why did Xuanzang determined to go the extra mile on his pilgrimage from China to India?
+His diplomacy was still grappling with the hostility of the Central Asian people.
+Disobeying the emperor was risky and dangerous.
+Then, why did Xuanzang determine to go the extra mile on his pilgrimage from China to India?
 Perhaps, he was thinking about another ‘pilgrim’ from the past who also left his residence and started his journey.
 This traveler was Siddhartha Gautama.

 According to tradition, Siddhartha was the founder of Buddhism.
 His name means “he who achieves his goal”.
 He was born a prince of the Shakya clan in Lumbini, now in Nepal.
 Some scholars have questioned the long-accepted dates of Siddhartha’s birth and death, 563-483 BCE.
 They believe that he may have lived and died as much as a century later.